 That’s when I started to worry.

-I'll never forget the day I played it for her.
+I’ll never forget the day I played it for her the first time.
 She had tears in her eyes and afterwards she grabbed onto me so tight, I swear I almost passed out from lack of oxygen.
 It will forever be one of my favorite memories.

-The music picked up, and I knew my start was coming but my eyes incessantly scanned the crowd for her, still nothing.
+The music picked up, and I knew my cue was coming but my eyes incessantly scanned the crowd for her.
+Still nothing.

 My heart ratcheted behind my rib cage and I almost missed my mark but caught on before it was too late.

-My voice came out raspy and scratchy but no one picked up on the difference except Garrett who shot me a look as if to ask what was up.
+My voice came out raspy and scratchy but no one picked up on the difference except Garrett who shot me a look.
+He knew something was wrong.

 I tried relaying with my eyes, my worries but there was not much that could be said with a look.

 The song ended and still, no Maggie.
-Panic was starting to set in quick.
+Panic was starting to set in quickly.

 I thanked the crowd for their support before racing back behind the stage.
 I ripped my phone from my jeans pocket and instantly woke it up.

-There was a slew of missed calls from unknown numbers and immediately I knew something was wrong.
+There was a slew of missed calls from unknown numbers and immediately my stomach dropped.

 I called back the first two numbers and nothing, and when I called the last one— the sinking feeling in my gut was cemented into reality when the women on the line answered with,